sarvjeets/lakshmi/docs/lak.md

 $ lak analyze rebalance --help
 Usage: lak analyze rebalance [OPTIONS]

-  Shows if assets needs to be rebalanced based on a band based rebalancing scheme.
+  Shows if any asset classes need to be rebalanced based on a band based rebalancing scheme.
 For more information, please refer to https://www.whitecoatinvestor.com/rebalancing-the-525-rule/.

 Options: